 What is the Equitable Engagement Payment Program?

-The most significant barrier to community engagement and feedback is unpaid time.
-The Equitable Engagement Compensation Program or EECP pays Oregonians for their time spent in these community channels:
+One of the most significant barriers to community participation and feedback is unpaid time for participation in an activity.
+The Equitable Engagement Compensation Program, or EECP, pays participants for their time spent in engagement activities with ODOT such as, but not limited to:

 - Advisory committees